Cosmetic Surgery and Skin Health Center

 UPMC's Contact and Occupational Dermatitis Center is dedicated to determining the cause of persistent dermatitis, or eczema.
 Learn more about the center and services here.

 Pigmented Lesions Center

 The Pigmented Lesions Program is one of the branches of the Cutaneous Oncology Center at the University of Pittsburgh’s Department of Dermatology.
 Under the direction of Laura K. Ferris, MD, PhD, it includes a Multidisciplinary Pigmented Lesions Clinic that integrates comprehensive approaches to detection, diagnosis and management of both melanoma and non-melanoma skin cancers.

 For patients located outside of Pittsburgh who are in need of dermatological care, UPMC's Teledermatology Program brings world-class physicians to their neighborhoods.

 Under the direction of Oleg E. Akilov, MD, PhD, our program provides full spectrum of diagnosis and treatment of patients with all stages of cutaneous lymphomas.
 The Program includes a photopheresis unit and an infusion center for multi-agent chemotherapy on the basis of Clinical Trial Unit.
 The program also runs multiple clinical trials for novel cutaneous oncology therapies.

 The Center for Solid Organ Transplant Related Skin Disease

-The Center for Solid Organ Transplant Related Skin Disease in located in the Falk Medical Building and is part of the Department of Dermatology.
+The Center for Solid Organ Transplant Related Skin Disease is located in the Falk Medical Building, and is part of the Department of Dermatology.
 This specialty clinic provides comprehensive dermatologic care for patients starting as early as the initial evaluation for a solid organ transplant.